ondrejsika/kubernetes-training/README.md

 Image source: <https://medium.com/devops-mojo/kubernetes-storage-options-overview-persistent-volumes-pv-claims-pvc-and-storageclass-sc-k8s-storage-df71ca0fccc3>

-## PersistentVolume & PersistentVolumeClaim
+## StorageClass, PersistentVolumeClaim, PersistentVolume

+- **StorageClass** - provides a way to select storage types.
+For example azure-disk (fast, expensive block storage) and azure-file (slower, cheap storage).
+- **PersistentVolumeClaim (PVC)** - a request for storage used by pods.
+- **PersistentVolume (PV)** - a piece of storage in the cluster that has been dynamically provisioned using Storage Classes or statically created by an administrator.

-### Storage Classes
+### StorageClass

-A StorageClass provides a way for administrators to describe the "classes" of storage they offer.
-Different classes might map to quality-of-service levels, or to backup policies, or to arbitrary policies determined by the cluster administrators.

 Docs: <https://kubernetes.io/docs/concepts/storage/storage-classes/>